enyojs/enyo-docs/developer-guide/building-apps/ui-theming.md

 ### Enyo's LESS Integration

-If you include `.less` files alongside `.css` files in your `package.js`, they can be transparently compiled into traditional CSS, either in the client during development (by including LESS's client-side `less.js` library in [Bootplate](https://github.com/enyojs/bootplate)'s `debug.html` file, a process detailed below), or as part of the minification process (via LESS's Node.js-based compiler, which is now integrated into the Bootplate `deploy` script).
+If you include `.less` files alongside `.css` files in your `package.js`, they can be transparently compiled into traditional CSS during the `enyo pack` process.
 This capability is enabled right out of the box, without any additional tools or setup.

-By the way, if you're wondering how this affects backward compatibility, please note that using LESS with Enyo is completely optional.
-Pre-compiled `.css` files for both widget sets are provided alongside the top-level `.less` files;
-if the client-side `less.js` library is not loaded and Enyo's loader finds a `.less` file while parsing a `package.js` file, it will fall back to loading the `.css` file of the same name.
-As such, you are free to modify CSS directly, or use a server-side tool such as CodeKit to pre-compile your LESS to CSS instead of using the client-side compiler.
-Additionally, you may pass the `"-c"` flag to Bootplate's `deploy` script to enable similar CSS-fallback behavior when deploying your app.

 ### Overriding Onyx Variables